gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 - the app should know if this is a user's first time here
    - if user is brand new to the app ==> (view 1.2)
    - if user is a returning user to the app ==> (view 1.9)
+   - if a user is upgrading from 3.0 they should be treated as a brand new logged out user
+   - if a user is upgrading from 4.0 to 4.x they should be treated as an existing user and logged in (skip intro screens)

 ### 1.2 Intro screens